 White wine is more than just for drinking.
 Its delicate notes can add subtle undertones to baked goods.

-For instance, Plymouth Bay Winery's Widow’s Walk white table wine lends green apple and citrus notes to a basic cheesecake recipe, and this White Wine Cheesecake is the result.
-Topped with their What'ta Pear cinnamon-accented wine jelly, there's lots of flavor to be had here!
+Making a homemade cheesecake with wine adds the wine's flavor characteristics to a classic cheesecake recipe, and this White Wine Cheesecake is the result.
+There's lots of flavor to be had here!

-- Sour cream: Loosens the cream cheese and adds that characteristic tang.
-Again, use full fat sour cream this time to give a rich and creamy mouthfeel to the cheesecake.
+Sour cream: Use full fat sour cream this time to give a rich and creamy mouthfeel to the cheesecake.

-- Eggs: Eggs add stability and richness.
-Don't over-beat them when mixing them in - again, you don't want extra air in the batter.
+Eggs: Don't over-beat them when mixing them in - again, you don't want extra air in the batter.

-There are 2 main components to a baked cheesecake: the crust and the filling.
+There are 2 main components to a classic cheesecake recipe: the crust and the batter.

 Step 1: Make the crust